 The light green boxes show page sections, the blue boxes show rows and columns and the orange boxes show page elements.

-This optin page is made up of 2 sections.
-There are 2 rows in the top section.
-The top row contains one column which contains a Headline page element.
+This optin page is made up of 1 section.
+There are 3 rows used on the page.
+The top row contains one column which contains 4 page elements – a Headline; a button; a line of text and a countdown timer.

 Only one item is ever outlined on the page at any one time (the image above is a composite of the various types of things that can be added to a page) and the color coding tells you what part of the page is being worked on.